 Master of Advanced Studies (MAS) in Veterinary Medicine

-Responsible Persons for the Certificate Program
+Responsible Persons for the Master Program

 The Master’s program is offered by ESAVS, an officially recognized school by the Federation for Education in Europe (FEDE), an international association of about 500 private schools of higher education.
 FEDE which holds participatory status in the council of the European Union has certified these programs.
 The teaching procedures have been audited and approved by a Swiss EduQua-accredited, supranational independent institution.
 In addition, ESAVS is in the process of accrediting our programs by VetCEE, an accreditation agency for continuing veterinary education endorsed by the highest authorities in veterinary education represented in the European Coordinating Committee on Veterinary Training (ECCVT).